dssg/mlforpublicpolicylab/README.md

         Online](https://www.liebertpub.com/doi/10.1089/big.2016.0047)

   - **Week 14 (Dec 5,7): Wrap-Up and Final Presentations**
-    On Tuesday, we’ll use a little time to wrap up the class and briefly touch on some of the topics we didn’t have time to cover (including field trials, model deployment, and monitoring/maintaining the system over time).
+    On Tuesday, we'll give teams to do final project work and get ready for presentations.

-    On Wednesday, each group will give a presentation about their applied ML project as described above.
+    On Thursday, each group will give a presentation about their applied ML project as described above.

-    On Thursday, we won’t hold class to give the groups additional time to work on their final reports.

-  - **Finals Week (Date TBA): Final Report Due**
+  - **Finals Week: Final Report Due**
-    Incorporating the results of your project work throughout the semester as well as feedback from your final presentation, each group will write a final project report (due date TBA) as described above.
+    Incorporating the results of your project work throughout the semester as well as feedback from your final presentation, each group will write a final project report as described above.

 ## More Resources